 \subsection{Experimental Design}

-We use an optimized Gem5 fork \cite{gem5-phast} that includes implementations of the XS Store Sets and PHAST predictors to simulate varying core size configurations.
-The full configuration for each model is detailed in Table \ref{table:cpu-models}.
-We evaluate each workload using up to 10 simpoints \cite{simpoints}, with an interval of 100M instructions and an additional warm-up of 10M instruction.
-Gem5 is modified to bypass MDP lookups for labelled loads and to avoid creating new entries in the case of a memory order violation.
-Violating labelled loads still roll back as normal and do not alter program semantics.
-The Gem5 results are subsequently processed by an extended McPAT \cite{mcpatpaper}, which models XS Store Sets or PHAST as applicable.
+We use an optimized gem5 fork \cite{gem5-phast} that includes an implementation of the XS Store Sets predictor to model the small and medium cores.
+The full parameters of each model are detailed in Table \ref{table:cpu-models}.
+We evaluate each AArch64-compiled SPECspeed 2017 workload using up to 10 simpoints \cite{simpoints}, with an interval of 100M instructions and an additional warm-up of 10M instructions. gem5 is modified to bypass MDP queries for labeled loads and to avoid creating new entries in the case of memory order violation.
+Violating labeled loads still roll back as normal and do not alter program semantics.

-The small core configuration represents our intended use case of an area-constrained out-of-order core.
-The medium core configuration represents a middle ground where a larger MDP can be afforded, but the core is still too small for a more sophisticated predictor like PHAST to be viable.
-The large core implements PHAST instead of XS Store Sets, to analyze how PG-MDP might impact the state of the art.